critocrito/sugarcube/packages/plugin-elasticsearch/README.md

           --elastic.mappings mappings.json
 ```

 Indexes are created the first time an export happens.
-In order to change the mappings of an existing index see [this](https://www.elastic.co/blog/changing-mapping-with-zero-downtime), [this](https://www.elastic.co/blog/reindex-is-coming) and [this](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html).
+In order to change the mappings of an existing index see [this](https://www.elastic.co/blog/changing-mapping-with-zero-downtime), [this](https://www.elastic.co/blog/reindex-is-coming) and [this](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-reindex.html**.

+**Metrics:**

+- `total`: The total number of units exported.
+- `new`: The number of new units indexed.
+- `existing`: The number of existing units updated.
+- `fail`: The number of units that failed to export.

 ### `elastic_import` plugin